Can people truly change?

 It pokes fun at new-age feelgoodery and "wellness culture".
 And offers a rare portrayal of meditation on TV - the quiet mind, and the petty mental chatter.

 - Quality production design

-Elements of the plot were apparently based (loosely) on personal experience.
+Elements of the plot were actually based (loosely) on his personal experience.